akvrohitvarma/human-presence-detector/README.md

 ### 🌟 Project Overview

 **PowDew-Sense** is an innovative, cost-effective project that demonstrates **Human Presence Detection** without relying on traditional external sensors (like PIR, ultrasonic, or dedicated mmWave radar).
-It converts a core concept from wireless communications—**RF Power Density (PowDew) Attenuation**—into a practical, functional sensing tool.
+It converts a core concept from wireless communications **RF Power Density (PowDew) Attenuation** into a practical, functional sensing tool.

 The system uses an **ESP8266** microcontroller connected to a mobile phone's Wi-Fi hotspot to measure the real-time **Received Signal Strength Indicator (RSSI)**.
 When a person steps between the two devices, their body absorbs and reflects the 2.4 GHz radio waves, causing a predictable, sharp drop in the measured RSSI (the "PowDew drop").
 This drop signals the presence of a human.